srid/guide.cerveau.app/known-issues.md

 # Known issues

-- Tag links are disabled
 - Images from static folder do not show up if the repo is private
-- Very large notes render slow
+- Very large notes may render slow

 ## Git sync